Synby/aurora-docs/docs/guides/software.md

 - Used as a fallback for Linux software that do not have a Flatpak available
 - Development boxes

+For an easy gui to manage Distrobox containers, use [Boxbuddy](https://github.com/Dvlv/BoxBuddyRS) (it's preinstalled!).

 ## `rpm-ostree`

 > **Note**: It is highly recommended to only use this as a last resort.